 Once Plannotator is installed, it works automatically.
 Here’s what a plan review looks like.

-Ask Claude to do something that requires planning.
-When Claude calls ExitPlanMode, the Plannotator hook intercepts the request and opens the review UI in your browser.
+Ask your agent to do something that requires planning.
+When the agent reaches its plan handoff point, Plannotator opens the review UI in your browser.

 ↓